AdrianDieDose/flask-vue-crud-todo/README.md

-# This application is to connect Vue2 via Flask.
+# This is a small Fullstack TODO app.

 This app was made with Vue and Python.